waynodiablo/Oystercard/yelpv1.md

 Restaurant.create(restaurant_params)
 ```

 which tells Rails that we should allow only the field labelled 'name' to be accepted by the form.
+Your tests should now all be green!
+This would be a good time to commit our latest code to git, and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:.

 Now let's clean up that form a bit – using `Restaurant.new` inside the view logic isn't good practice, so instead we'll use `@restaurant` and let the controller deal with what that means.